johnr0/generative-p5.js/README.md

 First, in the top directory, run `http-server` to run a very simple server to host html files in local host.

 Second, in the `test` directory, you can try to add some test html files to test-run generative p5.js.
 You can try to take a look at one of the `test_gen_*.html` files for an example.
+(Please use **firefox** when opening html file through local host)

 Third, to use the built p5 file, you would need to include the generated `p5-test.js` script into your html.